ryandotmorrison/python/codesters/README.md

 4. Use the code as a reference while working on your Codesters projects or learning Python programming.

 ## Code Structure
 The structure of the code within each project or example directory is designed to be clear and comprehensible.
-Each file generally follows the format:
 Feel free to explore the code, experiment with it, and adapt it for your own learning and projects.

 ## Projects